-Now that each group has had an opportunity to address the chapter's performance and accomplishments in areas relevant to each subcategory of the program, let's take some time to review.
-In a minute, we'll ask each group to present a recap of their discussions.
-As they do, please take note of any questions, additions, changes or items that you would like to discuss further.
+As an engaged chapter member, it's important that you are knowledgeable of not just your own committee's progress but also the operations and achievements of other committees.
+Those interested in reviewing a final copy of the chapter's self-assessment should request a copy from the Lt.
+Commander (or PEP Committee).
 This is your opportunity to influence not only what our final submission will include, but to address any issues with which you disagree or are unclear.
 It is important that everyone understand and respect the chapter's responses to the discussion questions.
 These are not only a reflection of the work of individual officers or members of the chapter, but how the chapter views itself and chooses to present its actions of the past year and its plans for the future.